-Nine recognises that it is a part of the communities in which it operates, including those communities where Nine's content is accessed, where Nine produces the content, or where Nine's people, suppliers and partners live and work.
+Nine recognises that it is a part of the communities in which it operates, where it produces the content, or where its people, suppliers and partners live and work.
 Nine's commitment has been demonstrated through its Nine Cares activities.
 Nine knows that in order to succeed, we must commit to upholding respect for human rights and that includes ensuring modern slavery risks are identified and, where possible, addressed.

 At Nine, our approach to human rights is guided by international frameworks and standards.
 We have modelled Nine's policies upon best practice in our industry.
-Nine's commitment is reflected in the following policies (which can be found at www.nineforbrands.com.au/corporate-governance-2):
+Nine's commitment is reflected in the following policies (which can be found at nineforbrands.com.au/corporate-governance-2):

-- · Code of Conduct
+- Code of Conduct

 - Diversity Policy

 - Whistleblower Policy (which also provides an avenue for suppliers to raise issues with Nine)

+- Supplier Code of Conduct